 You can’t do the Work of God in Satan’s world unless you have the government of God.
 Just look at the rebellious Laodiceans.
 They are doing virtually no work compared to ours.

-In the Global Church of God News, August/September 1997, Rod Meredith stated, “First, we do practice the correct form of church government.
+In the Global Church of God News, August-September 1997, Rod Meredith stated, “First, we do practice the correct form of church government.
 Not perfectly, of course, but we do not have politics or voting in selecting our ministers, determining our doctrine, deciding whether we are going to do a work … even though some outside observers claim otherwise.
 We do follow the general pattern of church government.”
-What does he mean, “general pattern?”
+What does he mean, “general pattern”?
 Let’s get specific.

 Mr. Meredith also said, “We must never forget that Christ was and is alive.
 Why has there not been more deep respect shown for Mr. Armstrong by the various groups that have split off?
 Why have so many tried to reinvent the wheel, rejecting the clear teaching on government that Christ revealed through this man?”
 Sounds pretty good, but read on.
 “Why?
 Is it because they think that Christ was asleep during the long years of Mr. Armstrong’s ministry?
 Do they fail to understand that it was the living Christ who was actually doing that powerful Work and that He was the same yesterday, today and forever?
 (Hebrews 13:8).”
 That sounds good to me.
 But notice the concluding paragraph:

 “So Christ was not in any way surprised that this great falling away took place.
-He knew this would happen and He intended to use it as a test to see if His people would hang on to the basic truths He had placed in His Church through Mr. Armstrong, and the senior evangelists who assisted him for decades in establishing and building a really powerful work.”
+He knew this would happen and He intended to use it as a test to see if His people would hang on to the basic truths He had placed in His Church through Mr. Armstrong, and the senior evangelists who assisted him for decades in establishing and building a really powerful work” (emphasis mine).

-Matthew 17:10-11 does not say that God is going to send an end-time Elijah and senior evangelists to restore all things, as Mr. Meredith said.
+Matthew 17:10-11 do not say that God is going to send an end-time Elijah and senior evangelists to restore all things, as Mr. Meredith said.
 God says He reveals truth to holy apostles and prophets—not to senior evangelists (Ephesians 3:5).
 Mr. Meredith did say they were assisting, but still, he said that God put those great truths in the Church through Mr. Armstrong and the senior evangelists.
 They are putting themselves on the same level as God’s end-time Elijah, and they don’t belong there!

 Christ said, “I will send my messenger”—singular (Malachi 3:1).
 Not “my messenger and senior evangelists.”
 God said He would send Elijah the prophet (Malachi 4:5-6).
 God didn’t say He would “send Elijah and senior evangelists”!

 This is dangerously serious!
-In the Obadiah booklet, I wrote about how the Esau Laodiceans will lose their eternal lives—their birthright.
+In the Obadiah booklet, I write about how the Esau Laodiceans will lose their eternal lives—their birthright.
 Why?
 Because they are deceived by pride.
 Mr. Meredith’s statement is not one of humility.
 The very elect know that is a statement of pride.

-The Laodiceans are not getting any revelation, because they are not humble or childlike.
+The Laodiceans are not receiving any revelation, because they are not humble or childlike.
 They’re not holding the Head (Colossians 2:19).
 If you don’t have the Head, you have nothing.
 If you get enough pride into your head, you will be deceived.

 The reasoning we see in the Laodiceans will only lead to the Great Tribulation.
 Can’t we humble ourselves and say, “God, please help me to search out your truth and to search out where your Work is—where the Lion of Judah is”?
 After all, you ought to be able to find the powerful Lion of Judah if you honestly search for Him.
 Beware of the attitude that doesn’t want to find Him.
 The problem is that the Laodiceans don’t want to find Him.